 - A. A person commits Burglary by entering or remaining unlawfully in or on any of the following with the intent to commit a criminal offense therein: - 1.
-If the person enters or remains unlawfully in or on a nonresidential structure, a fenced commercial or residential yard, or a motor vehicle, violation of this section is a Class 3 offense; or - 2.
-If the person enters or remains unlawfully in or on a residential structure, violation of this section is a Class 2 offense. - B. If a person, or an accomplice, commits a violation of subsection (A) while knowingly possessing explosives, flammable materials, a dangerous instrument, deadly weapon, or what appears to be a deadly weapon, violation is a Class 1 offense.
+If the person enters or remains unlawfully in or on a nonresidential structure, a fenced commercial or residential yard, or a motor vehicle, violation of this section Section is a Class 3 offense; or - 2.
+If the person enters or remains unlawfully in or on a residential structure, violation of this section-Section is a Class 2 offense. - B. If a person, or an accomplice, commits a violation of Subsection (A) while knowingly possessing explosives, flammable materials, a dangerous instrument, deadly weapon, or what appears to be a deadly weapon, violation of this Section is a Class 1 offense.

-Section 70.
+Section 705.
 Criminal Trespass

 - A. A person commits the offense of Criminal Trespass under any of the following circumstances: - 1.
-Knowingly entering or remaining unlawfully on any real property after a reasonable request to leave by the owner or any other person having lawful control over such property has been issued; or
+Knowingly entering or remaining unlawfully on any real property after a reasonable request to leave by the owner or any other person having lawful control over such property has been issued; in or on any Residential Structure; or

-- 2. Knowingly entering or remaining unlawfully on any real property where reasonable notice prohibiting entry is posted; or - Entering any residential yard and without lawful authority, looking into the residential structure thereon in reckless disregard of infringing on the inhabitant's right of privacy; or - 4.
+- 2. Knowingly entering or remaining unlawfully in or on any real property where reasonable notice prohibiting entry is posted, after a reasonable request by the owner or any or other person having lawful control over such property has been issued; or - Entering any residential yard and without lawful authority, looking into the residential structure thereon in reckless disregard of infringing on the inhabitant's right of privacy; or - 4.
 Knowingly entering or remaining unlawfully in or on any nonresidential structure, fenced commercial yard, residential structure or fenced residential yard; or - 5.
-Knowingly entering or remaining on a non-residential premises after having received prior notice of prohibition of entry or having been requested to leave by the owner or any other person having lawful control over such non-residential premises. - B. Violation of this section is a Class 3 offense. - C. If within a 24 month period, a person has been convicted of Criminal Trespass involving the same victim, the person shall be sentenced to no less than three months imprisonment. - D. A third or subsequent Criminal Trespass conviction within 36 months, involving the same victim, is a Class 1 offense, and the person shall be sentenced to not less than six months imprisonment.
+Knowingly entering or remaining on a non-residential premises after having received prior notice of prohibition of entry or having been requested to leave by the owner, law enforcement or any other person having lawful control over such non-residential premises. - B. Violation of this section Section is a Class 3 offense. - C. If within a 24-month period, a person has been convicted of Criminal Trespass involving the same victim, the person shall be sentenced to no less than three months imprisonment. - D. A third or subsequent Criminal Trespass conviction within 36 months, involving the same victim, is a Class 1 offense, and the person shall be sentenced to not less than six months imprisonment.